quangChe/angularjs-tutorial/README.md

 ...
 ```

-### Modules
+### Module

 Every AngularJS app requires setting up a centralized **module**.
-Think of a module as the primary link between AngularJS framework and our HTML and JavaScript files.
+Think of a module as the primary container for all the smaller, lower-level AngularJS objects that are attached to the module.
+These objects are called ***recipes*** (*controllers, config, filters, components, etc.*).

 This line initializes our app, setting up the module so we can use all the methods that come with the AngularJS framework inside our JavaScript file to manipulate our HTML file: